Russ Harvey Consulting - Computer and Internet Services

 If there is a problem with the firewall settings, then your Internet connection may not be working or the firewall may not be protecting your computer from threats on the Internet.

-You should be using both security software suite that includes a firewall in addition to a router (hardware firewall).
+You should be using both security software suite which includes a software firewall in addition to a router (hardware firewall).

 While some decent free security software, a paid version will generally provide better protection against a multifaceted attack.